jint-method/jint-methodology/docs/tldr.md

 ![Diagram showing a web components upgrade path](/images/custom-element-to-web-component.png)

-*How do you get the web components JavaScript?* Lazy load it.
-The runtime script should use [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to watch the custom elements and when the custom element is intersecting with the viewport fetch the script or use [dynamic importing](https://v8.dev/features/dynamic-import).
+*How do you get the web components JavaScript?* Lazy load it using [Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to watch the custom elements.
+When the custom element is intersecting with the viewport fetch the script or use [dynamic importing](https://v8.dev/features/dynamic-import).

+*What if I know I'll need a web component right away?* Eager load it.

 *What can web components communicate with?* Web Modules, and sometimes parent/child web components.
 Web components can communicate with other web components as long as the DOM hierarchy is a parent/child structure and no outside components will be communicated with.
 Two separate web components should **NOT** directly communicate with one another.